KevinPham01/Group-22-Shopping-Cart/README.md

 # Features

 Login System: Allows users to login to the application.
-The authentication is placeholder and should be replaced with actual logic.

 Product Catalog: Displays a range of products with their prices and availability.
 Users can add products to their shopping cart.